Kelly Richmond

 5. HOW DO I SELECT THE RIGHT REAL ESTATE AGENT?

-Start by asking family and friends if they can recommend an agent.
-Compile a list of several agents and talk to each before choosing one.
 Look for an agent who listens well and understands your needs, and whose judgment you trust.
 The ideal agent knows the local area well and has resources and contacts to help you in your search.
 Overall, you want to choose an agent that makes you feel comfortable and can provide all the knowledge and services you need.

 6. HOW CAN I DETERMINE MY HOUSING NEEDS BEFORE I BEGIN THE SEARCH?